metricmage/metric-community/README.md

 ## Data Handling

-- **Real-Time Data:** Data is processed in a 30-minute timeframe, with the game client capable of sending data offline up to 21 days, ensuring that all historical data is updated accurately.
+- **Real-Time Data:** The game client continuously sends data to the server, with offline data transmitted immediately upon re-establishing an internet connection, provided it is within 21 days of initial collection.

 ## Getting Started